KarbonSource/linked-blog-starter-md/05 - Literature Notes/Phys 006/Chapters/202503121617 ch8 Momentum, Impulse and Collisions.md

 ![[202503121617 ch8 Momentum, Impulse and Collisions-2.png]]
 Impulse is a vector quantity; its direction is the same as the net external force $\Sigma{\overrightarrow{F}}$.
 The Si unit of impulse is the Newton times second Ns.
 ![[202503121617 ch8 Momentum, Impulse and Collisions-3.png]]
+The impulse-momentum theorem also holds when forces are not constant

 # ‌